rosematcha/site/README.md

 ### Subprojects

-#### 1. Bexar County Voting Data (/bexarvoting)
+#### Bexar County Voting Data (/bexarvoting)
 A visualization tool for tracking early voting turnout in Bexar County municipal elections.
-- Built with vanilla JavaScript, Chart.js, and TailwindCSS
+Built with vanilla JavaScript, Chart.js, and TailwindCSS
-- Data sourced from the Bexar County Elections Department
-- Features:
-  - Interactive charts showing voting data over time
-  - Location-specific data filtering
-  - Historical data comparison

-#### 2. Pokémon Deck Viewer (/decks)
+#### Pokémon Deck Viewer (/decks)
 An Eleventy-based site for viewing and sharing Pokémon Trading Card Game decks.
-- Built with 11ty (Eleventy) static site generator
-- Features:
-  - Interactive deck viewing interface
-  - Card image previews
-  - PTCGL export format support
-  - Responsive design
 - Build Process:
   - Uses `src/` directory for source files
   - Generates static site in `_site/` directory
   - Card data parsed from .txt files in `deck-files/`

-#### 3. Favorite Film Friend Finder (/friendfinder)
+#### Favorite Film Friend Finder (/friendfinder)
 A tool for finding Letterboxd users who share your taste in films.
-- Single-page application
-- Uses the Letterboxd website to find users with similar favorite films
-- Features:
-  - User profile lookup
-  - Favorite film matching
-  - Direct links to matching profiles
+A single-page project written in raw HTML/CSS.

 #### 4. BrahDB (/brahdb)
-A database visualization tool.
-- Built with Vite, React, and TypeScript
+A visualization tool for the gospel of our greatest food critic, [ReportOfTheWeek](https://www.youtube.com/@TheReportOfTheWeek).
+Built with Vite, React, and TypeScript.
-- Features fast food brand visualization

 ## Deployment